konekti/jeffbrl.github.io/_posts/2019-04-29-aws-backbone.md

 I wrote in my introduction that the AWS Global Backbone is purpose-built.
 While comparable in many ways to Tier 1 ISPs, this network addresses challenges specific to cloud providers.
-Tier 1 ISPs make capacity management decisions based on emperical trends.
-In addition, these networks maintain oversubcription ratios at the provider edge (note that this does not necessarily mean that they are congested).
-They are not designed to have 300Gb/s of data suddenly flood the network in a particular point of presence (POP).
+Tier 1 ISPs make capacity management decisions based on empirical trends.
+In addition, these networks maintain oversubscription ratios at the provider edge (note that this does not necessarily mean that they are congested thanks to the statistical multiplexing property of packet-switched networks).
+ISPs are not designed to have 300 Gb/s of data suddenly flood the network in a particular point of presence (POP).
 AWS must accommodate this exact situation.
 Workloads can instantly spin up and spin down in minutes, which forces a high degree of over-provisioning of network capacity.
 While this is an expensive proposition, over-provisioning capacity is superior to the use of complex quality-of-services (QoS) techniques.
 Keep in mind the QoS is a decision about which packets to drop in the event of congestion.
 Amazon describes its global backbone as congestion-free.

 In AWS whitepapers and other publications, the company strongly recommends encrypting inter-region traffic.
 This is partially an artifact of the days when inter-region traffic used the public Internet.
 As Amazon